 The VenaSeal™ closure system uses a proprietary medical adhesive to close the diseased vein.

-The VenaSeal closure system treats symptomatic venous reflux disease in the lower extremity superficial truncal veins, often the underlying cause of painful varicose veins.
+The VenaSeal closure system treats symptomatic vein disease in the lower extremity superficial truncal veins, often the underlying cause of painful varicose veins.

 Before the Procedure: